 Lucy Allan is the Conservative Member of Parliament for Telford.
 She was first elected to Parliament in May 2015, and re-elected in June 2017.
 She is the first woman to represent the Telford constituency and is a relative of the militant socialist suffragette, Janie Allan.

 In Parliament, Lucy Allan is a member of the Education Select Committee and is a former member of the Women and Equalities Select Committee.
-She champions family rights and the role of the state as well as troubled families, mental health and social mobility.
 As an MP representing a New Town, Lucy Allan is Chair of the All-Party Parliamentary Group for New Towns, which is an effective cross-party group set up to lobby the Government on issues relevant to New Towns across the country.
-She also campaigns on women’s rights and child sexual exploitation, following the prosecution of a grooming gang in Telford in 2013.
+She campaigns on Child Sexual Exploitation, the Care System and Children in Care.

 Lucy was educated at Durham University and Kingston Law School.
-She has a degree in anthropology and a master's degree in employment law.
+She has a BA Hons degree in Anthropology and a Master's Degree with Distinction in Employment Law.

 Before entering Parliament, Lucy qualified as a Chartered Accountant with Price Waterhouse, specialising in Insolvency and Business Turnaround.
 She then moved into a career in Investment Management.
 She served as a Councillor in the London Borough of Wandsworth from 2006-2012.
 She moved to Telford in March 2013.

 Lucy was formerly a Trustee of domestic violence charity, a Non Executive Director of an NHS Trust Board, a School Governor at a number of schools and a Trustee of a Pupil Referral Unit.